liuguangxi/suiji/src/random.typ

 }

-// Generates random samples from a given array
+// Generate random samples from a given array
 // The sample assumes a uniform distribution over all entries in the array
 //
 // Arguments:
 //     rng: object of random number generator
 //     arr: the array to be sampled
-//     size: returned array size, must be positive integer, optional
+//     size: returned array size, must be non-negative integer, optional
 //     replacement: whether the sample is with or without replacement, optional; default is true, meaning that a value of arr can be selected multiple times.
 //     permutation: whether the sample is permuted when sampling without replacement, optional; default is true, false provides a speedup.
 //